 For any project, there are seven key rules that will minimise the risks involved:

-6. Structure and equity.
+- Assure structure and equity.
 One of the most important factors in any procurement exercise is the ability to be able to fairly assess one supplier against another – to make the most informed choices, but also to protect yourself from the possibility of a dispute arising for perceived bias selection.
 Reverse engineer your business objectives into a detailed response template so you can compare one against the other for their specific strengths and weaknesses.

-7. Information analysis.
+- Analyse information.
 Once you have spoken with your bidding suppliers, stakeholders and so forth, you will have a far greater amount of data from which to ascertain for yourself whether the benefits outweigh the risks on this project and how, if at all, initial assessments of what’s required, or outcomes expected will need to be adjusted.